The Frustrated Human Resources Director who Followed Her Passion to Find the Right Path

 If you could do it differently now, what would you do?

 You were always coaching me to save money and stop filling up my empty life with purchases—clothes, trips, drinks—whatever it was to fill up that void because I was working in a job that wasn’t making me happy.
 If I hadn’t been spending all that money, I would have had my dream earlier.
 I needed to recognize I was spending all this money to compensate for a job that really sucked.
 Now I don’t spend nearly as much as I used to.
 I used to think that if I couldn’t shop at Nordstrom’s then I wouldn’t be happy.
 I don’t care about a pair of Channel sunglasses anymore.
 I still have a few good pieces, but now I love shopping at Target—am just as happy with a cute t-shirt.
 I was caught up in the whole image/career thing where people are concerned about what you wear and what you drive.
 Now I don’t need a BMW or a fancy suit or shoes.
 I just need a big vehicle to haul a lot of dogs around.
-One of the most liberating thing I did was give all my suits to the charity, Dress For Success (another one of your suggestions) –getting rid of all the trappings of my old career.
+One of the most liberating things I did was give all my suits to the charity, Dress For Success (another one of your suggestions) –getting rid of all the trappings of my old career.
 Once I got rid of everything that didn’t apply to my new life I felt so free.

 What do your friends and family say now?